Seniors told they can’t have “potlucks” at St. Florian center

 LAUDERDALE COUNTY, Ala. – Turmoil is surrounding a senior center in the Shoals.

 On Thursday morning, the parking lot at the St. Florian Senior Center sat empty.
-Wednesday’s are normally the big day at the center and has been for years.
+Wednesdays are normally the big day at the center and have been for years.
 It’s when dozens of people bring a covered dish and everyone sits around eating and chatting.

 “Well, it’s a place we go once a week to enjoy meals and fellowship and stuff,” stated Horace Gray.